Reflux in infants and babies

 What happens after treatment?

-If the symptoms persist, then your child may need to be evaluated to see if there’s another medical condition causing the heartburn and reflux.
+If the symptoms continue, then your child may need to be checked to see if there is another medical problem causing the reflux.

 When should you contact a physician?

-Talk to your pediatrician if your child is experiencing heartburn or other reflux symptoms every day.
+Talk to your pediatrician if your child is experiencing reflux symptoms every day or frequently.

-What is the long-term outlook for heartburn and reflux?
+What is the long-term outlook for infant reflux?

 Make an appointment